-Liberty Mountain Snowflex[®] Centre, located off Candler's Mountain Road, consists of two main distinct ski runs.
-The 550-ft. terrain run has three jumps and a quarter pipe at the bottom, and a 550 ft. ski slope with two integrated rails.
+Liberty Mountain Snowflex® Centre, located off Candler's Mountain Road, consists of two main distinct ski runs.
+This includes a beginner slope, intermediate slope, advanced slope, terrain park, a 260-foot tubing run, and gravity park for air awareness training.
+The 550-foot terrain run has three jumps with a quarter pipe at the bottom, and a 550-foot ski slope with multiple rail features for all levels.

 The ski lodge is an 8,000 square foot facility at the base of the ski runs.
-This building houses the ticket and rental area on the first floor with a seating and concession area on the second floor with a full view of the ski slope.
-The Liberty Mountain Snowflex Centre is open seven days a week for LU students and public access.
+This building houses the ticket office, ski school, event scheduling, and rental area on the first floor with a seating and concession area on the second floor with a full view of the ski slope, amazing view of the campus and the Blue Ridge Mountains.
+The Snowflex Centre is a great venue for birthday parties, business meetings, classes, and events.
+It hosts multiple ski and snowboard summer camps along with fun activities all summer long.
+The